 The Potwin Place Neighborhood Christmas Display is one of the most impressive stops on our tour of Topeka holiday lights.
 This national historic district has 6 blocks of well decorated, beautiful old homes, plus theme displays on the small roundabouts at each intersection.
 Potwin has an attractive mixture of Victorian, Italianate, and nineteenth century farmhouse style homes on brick streets.

 Start the tour driving north on Greenwood Avenue from Williow Avenue (4th Street) 4 blocks to Grove Avenue.
 West (left) on Grove to Woodlawn Avenue and back south on Woodlawn.

-The 2015 Christmas light display theme is a Classic TV Holiday and it will remain on display in Potwin Place until the Saturday after Christmas.
+Potwin Place has used several themes over the years and repeats a theme using much the same decorations every 5 or 6 years.
+The 2015 Christmas light display theme is a Classic TV Holiday (which was also in 2009) and it will remain on display in Potwin Place until the Saturday after Christmas.

 The History of the Potwin Place Christmas Displays

 In the 1950s, the man who owned 305 Greenwood made small wooden figures for his yard.
 He added to them over the years and extended his display into the circle at 2nd and Greenwood.
 About 20 years later, the owners of 333 Greenwood and others painted the fire hydrants on the traffic circles to look like toy soldiers, and the neighborhood organized the big circle decorations we know today.